- Personal Injury

 In these cases, it’s not enough for a defendant to be acting negligently, but you must show that their negligence caused the accident or mishap that resulted in your injury.
 Texting while driving and failing to use a leash when walking a dog that is prone to biting are examples of irresponsible behavior; but if the defendant did these things but caused no injury to you, then you likely don’t have a negligence claim.
 Also, the defendant must have been able to reasonably foresee that their behavior could cause you injury.
 For example, if you visit a neighbor’s house and encounter their cats, which causes you to go into anaphylactic shock because you’re allergic to felines, this not necessarily an injury that your neighbor could have foreseen.
 Causation is an essential element of a negligence claim.

 Damages means that there’s a monetary way of compensating a plaintiff for their injuries.
-For example, damages could be awarded to cover the cost of medical bills, lost wages, property damage, pain and suffering, or burial costs in wrongful death claims.
-In some cases, a court can also award punitive damages, which are designed to punish a company or individual for behavior that was grossly negligent or harmful.
+For instance, as Mobile, AL wrongful death lawyer explain, damages could cover medical bills, lost wages, property damage, pain and suffering, or burial costs.
+Additionally, courts may award punitive damages in some cases, designed to punish companies or individuals for egregiously negligent or harmful behavior.
 These damages are designed to send a warning and have a chilling effect on any other company or person who may be tempted to exhibit similar behavior.

 The issue of fault hinges on the legal concept of “negligence,” and proving negligence requires that a plaintiff conclusively address the above four elements.

 Whether or not it is hard to prove negligence depends almost entirely on the facts in a case.
 While in many cases it is relatively easy to prove the four elements of duty, breach, causation and damages, in other cases the facts might be more complicated or murky, and the claim will have to be litigated in court in front of a judge and jury.
-That’s why it’s so important to hire a personal injury lawyer who is not afraid of litigation.
+That’s why having a Mobile, AL spinal cord injury lawyer who isn’t afraid of litigation is crucial.
 You don’t want a shrinking violet when it comes to attorneys – someone who is willing to settle at all costs rather than enter the courtroom.
 At Caldwell Wenzel & Asthana, our attorneys are tough and experienced litigators who do not back down from a fight.

 In addition to being aggressive advocates for our clients, we’re also legally skilled and compassionate.
 We take every case personally and are invested in its outcome.
 We have proven case results that show we know how to win meaningful settlements and jury awards.
 You can read our attorney bios and find out more about our team of bright and experienced lawyers.
 We come highly recommended, and our client testimonials provide strong word-of-mouth referrals.
 Our attorneys live and work in our Alabama community, and we care about what happens here.